Updated on September 12th, 2022

 Cover the top of Team Strong’s upper box with a sheet of newspaper.

 Place Weak on top of newspaper-covered Strong.
 Give Weak a top feeder with sugar syrup.
-Add an outer cover.
-Don’t use an inner cover; you want the Weak bees confined to the upper box for a few days.
+Do not give Weak an upper exit; you want the Weak bees confined to the upper box for a few days.

 Bees will chew through the newspaper.
 Gradually, the queen’s pheromones will permeate the entire hive.
-By the time the newspaper is no longer a barrier, Weak and Strong will have accepted that they are now One and fighting, if any, will be minimal.
+By the time the newspaper is no longer a barrier, Weak and Strong will have accepted that they are now One.
+Fighting, if any, will be minimal.

-Help the bees store up food by feeding in the fall.
+Help the bees build up food stores by feeding in the fall.
 Remember to watch for robbing.
 If robbing becomes an issue, reduce the entrance size or add a robbing screen.

 Use a 2:1 sugar syrup.
 Bees need to evaporate water to store the sugar.
 Thicker syrup means less water means less expended energy.